+\textit{Conclusions.}--- We have introduced a fully quantum representation of out-of-time-order correlators as a higher order map that we have termed the out-of-time-order tensor (OTOT).
+The OTOT provides a number of new theoretical insights into the nature of quantum chaos and is operationally grounded and readily accessible for experimental investigations.
+Firstly, the information theoretic measures employed here give us a basis independent assessment of chaoticity of the process.
+Secondly, we demonstrate that while a quantum chaotic system may have a fast decaying OTOC, it must have slow or non-decaying non-Markovian correlations in the OTOT, which can be measured experimentally.
+Thirdly, we highlight the important connection between the multitime correlations in OTOT and the multitime classical correlations and classical chaos in terms of the so-called \textit{dynamical entropy} or \textit{Kolmogorov-Sinai entropy}.

-Finally, on the practical side, we illustrated the utility of the OTOM as a signature for chaos in the quantum kicked rotor.
-We showed that the correlations oscillate when the system is regular, decay rapidly when the system is chaotic, and exhibit a combination of these behaviors when the system is mixed.
-We expect these results to hold more generally for a probe coupled to a system, beyond the current setting of the spin coupled to the QKR.
+On the practical side, we illustrated the utility of the OTOT as a signature for chaos in the quantum kicked rotor.
 Our results can be directly experimentally probed in an ultracold atomic gas.
 Here, the QKR has already been realized by using a pulsed standing wave lattice~\cite{Moore1995}, and it has been demonstrated that a very high resolution is achievable using a Bose-Einstein condensate~\cite{Ryu2006}.
 The practical realization of the QKR with spin furthermore requires the atom's momentum to be coupled to its internal state, which has recently been realized in the context of a quantum walk in momentum space~\cite{Dadras2018}.

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}

 \onecolumngrid